 Calaval was certain of it.
 It just had to be discovered.
 Or rather, rediscovered.
 He had a plan on how to start.
-And that plan involves the obelisk?

 A red cloud rose on the horizon, beyond the obelisk in the sky.
 Someone moving across the dry plain?
 Certainly something big if that was the case.
 Perhaps a herd.
 Perhaps a pack of raiders.